airtai/fastagency/docs/docs/en/tutorial/together_ai/index.md

 You’ve learned how to:

 - **Configure a non-OpenAI model** within FastAgency.
-- Update system messages to optimize interactions with different models.
 - **Easily transition between models** with minimal code changes.

 With these skills, you now have the foundation to integrate other non-OpenAI models into your projects, opening up new possibilities for building robust and diverse applications.